en-ken/mcp/README.md

 # mcp-hook

 React hook to prevent multiple clicks.
+This is effective when calling non-idempotent APIs.

 ## Installation